This is part four of my alphabetic amble through some of Edinburgh's history, brought to you this time by the letters J, K and L!

 Explore more of Edinburgh with my private walking tours!

-A grisly commemoration today, as 8 February was the date in 1587 when the woman who would become one of Scotland's most iconic historical figures was executed.
-After 19 years imprisoned by her cousin, Queen Elizabeth I of England, Mary Stuart, Queen of Scotland, was beheaded at Fotheringhay Castle in an act that would be speculated about and studied by historians for the next half a century.
+8 February was the date in 1587 when the woman who would become one of Scotland's most iconic historical figures was executed.
+After 19 years imprisoned by her cousin, Queen Elizabeth I of England, Mary Stuart, Queen of Scotland, was beheaded at Fotheringhay Castle in an act that would be speculated about and studied by historians for the next half a millennium.

 Mary's life is often told through a veil of doomed romance, casting her as a tragic heroine in a political struggle between nations, but whatever the theories that swirl around the events of her life (and death) it is plain that Edinburgh played a significant role in Mary's world.

 Here are five sites in and around Edinburgh associated with Mary, Queen of Scots...